avaframe/AvaFrame/docs/DFAnumerics.rst

 SPH gradient
 --------------
-SPH method can be used to solve depth integrated equations where a 2D (respectively 3D) equation is reduced to a 1D (respectively 2D) one.
+SPH method can be used to solve thickness integrated equations where a 2D (respectively 3D) equation is reduced to a 1D (respectively 2D) one.
 This is used in ocean engineering to solve shallow water equations (SWE) in open or closed channels for example.
 In all these applications, whether it is 1D or 2D SPH, the fluid is most of the time, assumed to move on a horizontal plane (bed elevation is set to a constant).
 In the case of avalanche flow, the "bed" is sloped and irregular.
-The aim is to adapt the SPH method to apply it to depth integrated equations on a 2D surface living in a 3D world.
+The aim is to adapt the SPH method to apply it to thickness integrated equations on a 2D surface living in a 3D world.

 Method